Aniket1313/Python-Finance/README.md

 2. Calculating Rates of Return in Python
 3. Measuring Investment Risk
 4. Using Regressions for Analysis
-5. Using Regressions for Analysis
+5. Python with Power BI

 Algo Trading basics